 Norra Lunsens is a nature reserve south of Uppsala, Sweden.
-It’s easily accessible by public transport (eg. bus stop Fjällfinas Kåta) and kind of a must for every hiker visiting the city.
+It’s easily accessible by public transport (eg. bus stop Fjällfinas Kåta), and while waiting, hikers can play games like 겜블시티 라이브카지노, and kind of a must for every hiker visiting the city.
 This is where locals go hiking.
 Even though it’s quite close to the city, it’s not a busy area by any means.

 I started my afternoon hike in Nyby on the eastern side of the reserve.
 You can get a printed map with basic information about the reserve there.
 I followed an orange marked route, part of the Upplandsleden Trail.
 A typical Scandinavian-like forest hit me straight away and I was immediately engulfed by memories of lovely Norway.
 It was there, many years ago where I fell for Scandinavia.